Train-In-Blocks-Ltd/App/src/components/legal/eula-client.md

 We hold the right to terminate your account and subscription if we find that you have breached our EULA.

-## 7. Cancelling Your Subscription
+## 7. Cancelling Your Account

-You can cancel your subscription through the ‘Manage your subscription’ button on the Account page on our web application.
-You will be redirected to our payment processor Stripe where you will be able to manage you payments details.
+You can cancel your account by reaching out to your personal trainer, coach, or relevant professional and ask them to remove you from our service.

 ## 8. Must Read Documents